ab4d/Ab4d.SharpEngine.Samples/README.md

 ## Quick Start

-The two main objects in SharpEngine are:
+The three main objects in Ab4d.SharpEngine are:
-- **Scene** object that defines the 3D scene with a hierarchy of 3D objects that are added to the RootNode object.
+- **Scene** object that defines the 3D scene with a hierarchy of 3D objects that are added to the `RootNode` object.
-  It also defines the Lights collection.
+  It also defines the `Lights` collection.
 - **SceneView** object is used to show the objects that are defined by the Scene object.
-SceneView also defines the Camera and provides the size of the view.
+SceneView also defines the `Camera` and provides the size of the view.
+- **VulkanDevice** object (many times named as `GpuDevice` property or parameter) provides the connection with the graphics card by using the Vulkan API.

-When using WPF, Avalonia, WinUI or WinForms, then Scene and SceneView are created by the **SharpEngineSceneView control**.
+When using Avalonia, WPF, WinUI or WinForms, then VulkanDevice, Scene and SceneView are created by the **SharpEngineSceneView control**.

-3D objects are defined in the SceneNodes namespace, for example: BoxModelNode, SphereModelNode, LineNode, MeshModelNode, etc.
+3D objects are defined in the SceneNodes namespace, for example: `BoxModelNode`, `SphereModelNode`, `LineNode`, `MeshModelNode`, etc.

-Common materials are defined by using StandardMaterial object.
+Common materials are defined by using `StandardMaterial` object.
-For each color there are predefined StandardMaterials, for example StandardMaterials.Blue.
+For each color there are predefined `StandardMaterials`, for example, `StandardMaterials.Blue`.

-Use ReaderObj to read 3D models from obj files.
+Use `ObjImported` or `StlImporter` to read 3D models from obj or stl files.
-To read 3D models from glTF files use Ab4d.SharpEngine.glTF libray.
-For other file formats, use AssimpImporter.
+To read 3D models from glTF files use `gltfImporter` from the Ab4d.SharpEngine.glTF library.
+For other file formats, use `AssimpImporter` from Ab4d.SharpEngine.Assimp library.

+### Step-by-step guide to use Ab4d.SharpEngine in your project
+1. Generate the **Trial license** from [Trail license generator](https://www.ab4d.com/SharpEngineLicense.aspx).
+This is required to use the Ab4d.SharpEngine in your own project.
+2. Create a **new project** in Visual Studio, any other IDE or CLI.
+Copy the **SharpEngine initialization code** from the sample project.
+When using Avalonia, WPF or WinUI, use the initialization code from QuickStart/SharpEngineSceneViewInXaml or QuickStart/SharpEngineSceneViewInCode files (depends on whether you want to define the `SharpEngineSceneView` control in XAML or in the code).
+For other UI frameworks copy the initialization code from the appropriate sample.
+In some cases, you will first need to initialize the `VulkanDevice` and then use that to initialize the `Scene` and `SceneView` objects (when using `SharpEngineSceneView` control, then `VulkanDevice` is created automatically).
+3. Add the call to the **`SetLicense`** method by using your trial license code.
+Note that the `SetLicense` method must be called before the SharpEngine is initialized (for example, before calling `InitializeComponent`).
+4. Define the **3D scene** by adding scene node objects to the `scene.RootNode`.
+Add code to support **user interaction** with the 3D scene.
+To do this quickly, run the Samples project and identify the parts you need for your applications.
+Then copy the code from the Ab4d.SharpEngine.Samples.Common project to your project (to get which source file is showing a particular sample, check the Samples.xml file).

 ### Migration guide for Ab3d.PowerToys and Ab3d.DXEngine users